ProcStack/procstack.github.io/ProjectsLinks/procstack.github.io.htm.md

    I started messing with it in 1996 for my GeoCities Dragon Ball Z fan website,

-     Making an image gallery for my first script from an example, age 10.
+     Making an image gallery for my first script from an example, age 9 or 10.

    So environments like React.js/Next.js, Svelte, Angular, etc. don't feel as fun as just writing it out myself, dang it!